Maous-B/osu-replay-player/README.md

 # 📝 How to use

+- Press L to load a replay
+- Press M to enable mouse movements
+- Press K to enable keyboard presses
+- Press F4 to leave
+- Press ENTER to start the replay bot while playing a map

 - Use 1920x1080 resolution and full-screen mode
 - Turn off raw-input
 - Set keyboard binding to W and X